 Santa is coming to the Skokie Park District!
 Please join us for a delicious pancake breakfast, entertainment and a raffle.
-Take pictures with Santa at this all ages event on a date TBA at the Oakton Community Center, 4701 Oakton St. Register online.
+Take pictures with Santa at this all ages event on Saturday, December 21 from 9:30-11:00 a.m. at the Oakton Community Center, 4701 Oakton St. Register online.

 In two separate events, Santa will also call or write your child.
 Click here for a Santa Form and make sure to turn it in before the deadline.
 For additional information regarding any of our three Santa events, call (847) 674-1500, ext.
 2700.

 The Oakton Community Center and the Exploritorium are transformed into a miniature Times Square, complete with a DJ and a “countdown to noon” balloon drop.
-The perfect way to spend New Year’s Eve with the kids, the Skokie Park District’s “Itty Bitty New Year” kicks off at 10 a.m. and ends at noon, on the Thursday prior to the New Year, at 4701 Oakton St. For a list of activities, call (847) 674-1500, ext.
+The perfect way to spend New Year’s Eve with the kids, the Skokie Park District’s “Itty Bitty New Year” kicks off at 10 a.m. and ends at noon, Tuesday, December 31, at 4701 Oakton St. For a list of activities, call (847) 674-1500, ext.
 2700.

 Winter Chilly Fest: February 2014

 Emily Oaks Nature Center hosts two evenings of old-fashioned winter fun and food, one weekend in early February.
 Families enjoy ice skating on the pond (weather permitting), hay rides on the trail, snow and ice games, wildlife treat trees, and roasting marshmallows over a campfire.
 Delicious chili dinners are served indoors by a roaring fire, overlooking the Emily Oaks pond.
 The Emily Oaks Nature Center is located at 4650 Brummel St. For ticket or more event information call (847) 674-1500, ext.
 2500

 Breakfast with the Bunny and EGGstravaganza: Spring 2014